 Packed full of antioxidants, flavonoids and vitamins, elderberry has been flagged by several research papers as an extremely effective anti-viral berry.
 We love the Pukka Elderberry Syrup as it also contains ginger and thyme.

 Better still, you can find some elderberries in your local hedgerows which are conveniently in season in early winter.
 This is good old mother nature giving us a helping hand when we need it.
 It is easy to make, just put your elderberries in water.
 You need one part berries to three parts water and simply bring to the boil, then simmer for thirty minutes.
-You then strain the mixture through a sieve, and add natural raw honey to your preferred taste of sweetness.
+You then strain the mixture through a sieve and add natural raw honey to your preferred taste of sweetness.
 Keep in the fridge for up to a month.
-Take one to three teaspoons up to four times a day at first sign of a virus coming on, or take one to two teaspoons daily as a healthy tonic to ward off viruses and to boost your kids’ immune systems.
+Take one to three teaspoons up to four times a day at the first sign of a virus coming on, or take one to two teaspoons daily as a healthy tonic to ward off viruses and to boost your kids’ immune systems.